 Different Types of IP Addresses

-The transition from IPv4 to IPv6 is important as it provides not just more addresses but also improved routing and auto-configuration capabilities.
+The transition from IPv4 to IPv6 is important as it provides not just more addresses.
+It also improved routing and auto-configuration capabilities.

 How To Block IP Address On Router